kubernetes-retired/cluster-api-provider-docker/README.md

 ## Trying CAPD

-Tested on: Linux, works ok on OS X sometimes
+Tested on Linux and MacOS with [v0.1.3](https://github.com/kubernetes-sigs/cluster-api-provider-docker/releases/tag/v0.1.3).

 Make sure you have `kubectl`.